-If you’re looking for a wearable to help motivate you to be more active, track your calories, or even keep a log of your sleep patterns, then you’ll probably be surprised by the amount of choice out there.
+If you’re looking for a wearable to motivate you to be more active, track your calories, or even log your sleep patterns, then you’ll be surprised by the amount of choice available.
 We’ve collected eight of the best fitness trackers and sports watches to help make the buying process a little easier.

-Who’s it for: Dedicated athletes looking for all-day fitness tracking and some smartwatch features
+Who’s it for: Dedicated athletes looking for all-day fitness tracking and a solid selection of smartwatch features

 The best choice for Android users